 Enter the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which among other things, entitles certain individuals access to what the law calls a “special enrollment period.”
 Why?
 Having a child, for example, no doubt comes with a new set of coverage demands.
 Under federal law, qualifying individuals must be allowed to update their coverage choices and add or remove beneficiaries to adjust for those life changes.

 How Much Time?

-As mentioned earlier, communicating deadlines to your employees is key, especially since most employees only first learn about QLEs after they occur.
-Under federal law, you’ll have at least 30 days after the QLE transpired to make any election changes.
+As mentioned earlier, communicating deadlines to your employees is key, especially since most employees only first learn about qualifying life events after they occur.
+Under federal law, you’ll have at least a 30 day qualifying life event time frame to make any election changes.
 Note that several carriers and the Health Insurance Marketplace give you up to 60 days.

 To stay ahead of these tight timeline, get a pulse on what’s happening in the workplace—do you hear wedding bells?
 Are baby photos popping up on your company news feed?
 Great HR is proactive; reach out and make sure employees know their options before it’s too late.

 For more information on qualifying life events and employee benefits in general, take a look at our comprehensive Employee Benefits Guide.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo